 After you start receiving logs, you can create custom charts, reports, and alerts to fine-tune your own personal use-case.

-If you're used to Kibana, you can still use it as well.
-For more details on how to use Kibana, please read the official manual.
+If you are used to Kibana, you can still use it as well.
+For more details, read Kibana's official manual.

 To manually send logs to Sematext, please use the